Average Weather in February at Denver International Airport Colorado, United States

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

-The average accumulated growing degree days at Denver International Airport is essentially constant during February, remaining within 10°F of 21°F throughout.
+The average accumulated growing degree days at Denver International Airport are essentially constant during February, remaining within 10°F of 21°F throughout.

 Growing Degree Days in February